pbs/django-heartbeat/README.md

     return {'ping': 'pong'}
   ```
-Note: The function name of your checker MUST be 'check' and has to be a JSON-serializable object
+Note: The function name of your checker MUST be 'check' and has to return a JSON-serializable object

 - add it to the settings.HEARTBEAT config
 ```Python